hapax/hapax.github.io/assets/chuzenji.md

 with indulgence.
 He has nowhere to be; he yawns and switches stations; I can play at browsing snacks for as long as I like.

-A convenience store is perhaps the best place to know what forever feels like.
+Incidentally, this is what forever feels like: a balding clerk listening to baseball scores while a gaijin pretends to browse snacks, all with the imperturbable slowness of a dream.
-It feels like a balding clerk listening to the baseball scores while a gaijin pretends to look at snacks.
+A convenience store is a good place to visit eternity.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake9.png" />